eccentricdevotion/TARDIS/item_displays.md

 ## Placing / breaking

-You can place TARDIS custom blocks like any other block... except for lights
+You can place TARDIS custom blocks like any other block... except for lights.

 Usually when trying to place a block onto one of a light block's faces the Interaction entity gets in the way, to get around this: